ansible-collections/community.hashi_vault/docs/docsite/rst/about_hashi_vault_lookup.rst

 The ``hashi_vault`` lookup is the oldest Vault-related content in Ansible.
 It was included in pre-collections Ansible (<2.10).
 As a result, it's the most used plugin for Vault, and the one most people are familiar with.

+At this time, we recommend using newer content in the collection, and we believe all use cases for ``hashi_vault`` have been covered by newer plugins.
+To understand the history, continue reading this document.
+For help with migration, :ref:`the hashi_vault migration guide <ansible_collections.community.hashi_vault.docsite.migration_hashi_vault_lookup>` has you covered.

 .. contents::
   :local:
   :depth: 2